ruby-R53/fpkg/README.md

 3. And for the text editor, it's also as simple.
 Change `$EDITOR` to your preferred one.

-4. Then, run `fpkg add` to register and write the .ii's for all the packages you have on your $FPKGDIR.
+4. Then, run `fpkg add` to register and write the .ii's for all the packages you have on your `$FPKGDIR`.

 5. Then, you can run `fpkg update` just to check if everything is working and if your stuff is up to date of course.

 6. That's it, you're good to go!
-And don't forget to run `fpkg help` to know some extra features too!
+And don't forget to run `fpkg help` to see some extra features too!

 ### Logging